michael-sumner/go-make-things/content/articles/2017-07-13-a-better-way-to-learn-vanilla-javascript.md

 - Code
 - JavaScript
 date: '2017-07-13'
+permalink: /a-better-way-to-learn-vanilla-javascript/
 title: A better way to learn vanilla JavaScript
+url: /2017/07/13/a-better-way-to-learn-vanilla-javascript
 ---

-I just relaunched my [Vanilla JS Pocket Guides](/guides/) with new code examples and real projects to help tie everything you’ll learn together.
+I just relaunched my [Vanilla JS Pocket Guides](https://gomakethings.com/guides/) with new code examples and real projects to help tie everything you’ll learn together.

 **<em class="highlight" markdown="1">For the next 32 hours, you can save 40% by using the code `RELAUNCH` at checkout.</em>**